Timeline for bankruptcy

 Step 2: complete the bankruptcy form and pay the fee

 To apply to go bankrupt you need to fill in an online application.
 You or someone helping you can fill in the form on the GOV.UK website.
 You can save and come back to it later if you need to.

 You will need to pay a total fee of £680 to apply to go bankrupt.
 You won't get this back unless you decide to cancel your application before submitting it.

 You can pay the bankruptcy fee online when you fill in the form with a credit or debit card.
 If you pay online you can pay in instalments.
 The minimum online payment amount is £5 and can be paid in as many instalments as you need.

-You can pay by cash at any Royal Bank of Scotland branch.
+You can also pay by cash at a bank.
+You'll be told which bank to use when you fill in the form.
 You can’t pay by instalments if you pay in cash.